tenpy/tenpy/doc/changelog/latest.rst

 - The overall phase for the returned `W` from :meth:`~tenpy.networks.mps.MPS.compute_K` was undefined.
 - :meth:`tenpy.networks.mpo.MPO.expectation_value` didn't work with max_range=0
 - The default `trunc_par` for :meth:`tenpy.networks.mps.MPS.swap_sites`, :meth:`~tenpy.networks.mps.MPS.permute_sites` and :meth:`~tenpy.networks.mps.MPS.compute_K` was leading to too small chi for intial MPS with small chi.
+- :issue:`120` Lattice with different sites in the unit cell.